 - To develop the qualities needed to evaluate critically social science research

-- To provide practice in a range of transferable skills, improve existing skills and enhance employability, whether in an academic context or beyond
+- To provide practice in a range of transferable skills, improve existing skills and enhance employability, whether in an academic environment or other professional context

-- To apply more general methods and philosophies to the student’s own discipline and to gain an in-depth understanding of the current issues related to that discipline
+- To apply more general methods and philosophies to the student’s own research interests and to gain an in-depth understanding of the current issues related to that discipline

 Applicants should be graduates normally with a good honours degree (2.1 or above) in a relevant social science subject.
 However, students from different backgrounds who believe they have the capacity to undertake postgraduate work in the social sciences should contact us to discuss their situation.